ibm-cloud-docs/cephaas/csi-setup-install.md

      ```
 {: codeblock}

-    You can view the license information of a Helm chart by running the command `helm show chart <chart-name>`.
+    You can view the chart details, including license information, by running the following command: `helm show chart oci://icr.io/cephaas-helm-charts/cephaas-csi --version <specify-tag-here>>`.
     {: note}

-7. Before installing the chart, review the rendered Kubernetes manifest files generated from the values.yaml using the following command.
+7. Before installing the chart, you can optionally review the rendered Kubernetes manifest files generated from the values.yaml using the following command.

     ```
-    helm template cephaas-csi oci://icr.io/cephaas-helm-charts/cephaas-csi--version <specify-tag-here> -f values.yaml
+    helm template cephaas-csi oci://icr.io/cephaas-helm-charts/cephaas-csi --version <specify-tag-here> -f values.yaml
      ```
 {: codeblock}

-8. Install the CSI driver using the Helm chart and your updated values.yaml file.
+8. Install the CSI driver using the Helm chart and your updated **values.yaml** file.

     ```